International Surgical Week

 Kindly Supported by:

 As a medical student I have learned a lot about how to progress my future surgical career and I know what to do in order to get into surgery.

-The networking and communication of surgeons around the globe.
+Most valuable was the networking and discssions of surgeons from around the globe.
 Nothing can take away the benefits of face-to-face interaction.

 Especially in terms of the approach to gallbladder polyps and the management of acute cholecystitis, it will make my choice of surgery more prominent.

 I do prefer in person congresses as they provide the opportunity to interact in a meaningful way with other people.